UAE shoppers switch to cheaper 18K gold jewellery amid record-high prices

 Gold jewellery made of 22K is the most popular and expensive form in Dubai — especially among Asian shoppers — due to its purity.

 The record-high gold prices are reshaping consumer preferences and trends in Dubai and the UAE.
-As reported earlier by Khaleej Times, shoppers are also preferring smaller pieces of jewellery due to affordability factors as well as manufacturers making more affordable and cheaper units.
+As reported earlier by Khaleej Times, shoppers are also preferring smaller pieces of jewellery due to their affordability.
+Manufacturers are also making more budget-friendly pieces.

-As the Indian festivals of Diwali and Dhanteras approach this week, the Dubai Gold Souk is witnessing a surge of gold and jewellery buyers flocking to cash in on offers and discounts offered by 300 retailers.
+With the Indian festivals of Diwali and Dhanteras coming up this week, the Dubai Gold Souk is witnessing a surge of gold and jewellery buyers flocking to cash in on offers and discounts offered by 300 retailers.

-“The Dubai Gold Souk – The Extension sees a rising surge of local and international customers ahead of high-demand occasions like Diwali and Dhanteras.
-These festive moments play a crucial role in solidifying Dubai Gold Souk – The Extension’s leadership in the global gold trading arena, firmly cementing its status as the ultimate year-round destination for gold and fine jewellery,” said Rashid Al Harmoodi, senior director for property management, Ithra Dubai.
+“The Dubai Gold Souk's extension sees a rising surge of local and international customers ahead of high-demand occasions like Diwali and Dhanteras.
+These festive moments play a crucial role in solidifying Dubai Gold Souk’s leadership in the global gold trading arena, firmly cementing its status as the ultimate year-round destination for gold and fine jewellery,” said Rashid Al Harmoodi, senior director for property management, Ithra Dubai.

 Anuraag Sinha, managing director of Liali Jewellery, said that as gold prices surge, there has indeed been an increase in demand for 18K jewellery, which is more affordable than 22K or 24K options.